Crab Orchard Series in Poetry

 Online submissions only through Submittable

-SUBMISSION PERIOD / DEADLINE: All entries must submitted online between May 15, 2017 and the end of July 20, 2017 (Extended Deadline) (online entries will be accepted until 11:59:59 PM (PDT) on July 20, 2017 (Extended Deadline)).
-While the submission window is open on Submittable, it is possible to make corrections or revisions to your manuscript if necessary.
-Simply request that we open your manuscript for editing and we will be glad to do that.
-It is never necessary to withdraw and resubmit a manuscript because of a submission error with this editing feature on Submittable.
-Please do not make revisions once the submission period has closed since we will have begun reading; the winner will be given an opportunity to work with the series editor before the manuscript is delivered to SIU Press.
+SUBMISSION PERIOD / DEADLINE: All entries must submitted online between September 28, 2017 and the end of December 1, 2017 (extended deadline). (entries will be accepted online until 11:59:59 PM (PST) on December 1, 2017 (extended deadline)).
+Submittable does now have an editing option so if there is a problem with your manuscript you do not need to withdraw it or submit it again to fix it; just request that we open the manuscript for editing and you can make the needed corrections.
+Please do not make revisions once the submission period has closed since we will begin reading right away; the winner will be given an opportunity to work with the series editor before the manuscript is delivered to SIU Press.

 ENTRY FEE: $20.00 per entry (online submissions only through Submittable).
 Entry fees will not be refunded for manuscripts withdrawn by the author.